loliver4/SPINS_PLS_Conn/README.md

     │   └── figures        <- Generated graphics and figures to be used in reporting │   └── paper          <- Manuscript drafts and materials │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment (if applicable) │
     ├── code               <- Source code for use in this project (bash scripts)